 Other Peptides that Aid Collagen

 There are several other peptides that aid in skincare that are not specific to the skincare world.
 Some of these peptides are copper peptides, copper peptides give the body an extra boost when helping out collagen production.
 A good example of this type of peptide would be GHK-Cu.
 Another peptide that has shown an affinity to help with aging is Epitalon.
-If you’re thinking about where to get GHK-CU and Epitalon peptides, then look no further, Paradigm Peptides can help you start your skincare journey right!
+Purchase GHK-CU and Epitalon peptides from Paradigm Peptides for your skincare routine today!